-Leased vehicles must be returned in very good condition in order to avoid extra charges.
+Leased vehicles must be returned in very good condition to avoid extra charges.
 It may be worthwhile to consider having a professional repair any dents or scratches before turning in the vehicle.
 If the tires have less than 1/8-inch tread, they should be replaced to avoid potentially costly tire replacement charges at the dealership.

-Cartelligent offers aftermarket products that can make the lease return process easier and more cost effective.
-If you purchased Safe Lease when you leased your vehicle, it will protect you against up to $5,000 of wear and tear damage including worn tires, dings, dents, scratches, wheel damage, windshield chips and interior stains and tears—and there’s no need to go through the hassle of getting these repaired.
+Cartelligent offers aftermarket products that can make the lease return process easier and more cost-effective.
+If you purchased Safe Lease when you leased your vehicle, it will protect you against up to $5,000 of wear and tear damage including worn tires, dings, dents, scratches, wheel damage, windshield chips, and interior stains and tears—and there’s no need to go through the hassle of getting these repaired.

 Every leased car must be returned by the lease termination date on the contract.
 The vehicle can be returned to any dealer of the same brand.
 (If you are using Cartelligent for your new vehicle you can just return your current leased car to us.)
-Some banks may offer a small grace period of a few days, but beyond that fees will begin to accrue.
+Some banks may offer a small grace period of a few days, but beyond that, fees will begin to accrue.

 A disposition fee is usually due when the leased vehicle is returned (the exact amount will be specified in your contract).
 Many brands will waive this charge if you lease another vehicle with them.